Chicago White Sox: Previous ballparks

 The St. Paul Saints first played their games at Lexington Park.
 When they moved to Chicago's Armour Square neighborhood, they began play at the South Side Park.
 Previously a cricket ground, the park was located on the north side of 39th Street (now called Pershing Road) between South Wentworth and South Princeton Avenues.
 Its massive dimensions yielded few home runs, which was to the advantage of the White Sox's Hitless Wonders teams of the early 20th century.

-After the 1909 season, the Sox moved five blocks to the north to play in the new Comiskey Park, while the 39th Street grounds became the home of the Chicago American Giants of the Negro leagues.
+After the 1909 season, the White Sox moved five blocks to the north to play in the new Comiskey Park, while the 39th Street grounds became the home of the Chicago American Giants of the Negro leagues.
 Billed as the Baseball Palace of the World, it originally held 28,000 seats and eventually grew to hold over 50,000.
 It became known for its many odd features, such as the outdoor shower and the exploding scoreboard.
 When it closed after the 1990 season, it was the oldest ballpark still in Major League Baseball.